AgenaRisk/api-py/README.md

 A list of `Node` objects which are in the network.
 These `Node` objects have their own fields which define them as explained above in this document.

-Note that `Network` objects do not have a `links` field unlike the agena.ai models.
+Note that `Network` objects do have a `create_edge()` method but do not have a `links` field unlike the agena.ai models.
 As explained in `Node.parents` section above, this information is stored in `Node` objects in the python environment.
 When importing a .cmpx model, the information in `links` field is used to populate `Node.parents` fields for each node.
 Similarly, when exporting to a .cmpx/.json file, the parent-child information in `Node.parents` field is used to create the `links` field of the `Network` field of the .cmpx/.json.

 ## 3.3 `Dataset` objects